turingschool-examples/auction_2201/README.md

 #=> {#<Attendee:0x00007ff177a45108 ...> => 22, #<Attendee:0x00007ff17816a4b0 ...> => 20}

 pry(main)> item1.close_bidding
-`close_bidding` should update the item so that it will not accept additional bids.
+`close_bidding` should update the item so that it will not accept additional bids. x

 pry(main)> item1.add_bid(@attendee3, 70)

-pry(main)> item1.bids
+pry(main)> item1.bids x
 #=> {#<Attendee:0x00007ff177a45108 ...> => 22, #<Attendee:0x00007ff17816a4b0 ...> => 20}

 pry(main)> auction.bidder_info